pixeltable/pixeltable/README.md

 v.insert({'video': prefix + p} for p in paths)
 ```
 Learn how to [work with data in Pixeltable](https://pixeltable.readme.io/docs/working-with-external-files).

-> [!IMPORTANT]
-> Pixeltable is persistent.
-Unlike in-memory Python libraries such as Pandas, Pixeltable is a database.
-When working locally or against an hosted version of Pixeltable, use [get_table](https://pixeltable.github.io/pixeltable/api/pixeltable/#pixeltable.get_table) at any time to retrieve an existing table.

 ### Add an object detection model to your workflow
 ```python